The Good Food Project

 - Increasing fresh food access for those who need it

 - Training and inspiring youth with barriers to employment

 - Providing social and food-skills experiences that motivate community members to support increased food security in their community.

 - Giving all community members tangible opportunities to contribute to positive systems change, demonstrating a community-supported alternative to the charitable foodbank model

-All activities within the Good Food Project are intended to make healthy and culturally appropriate food more accessible to all community members, using grassroots power and ecologically sound methods.
+The Good Food Project makes healthy and culturally appropriate food more accessible to all community members, using grassroots power and ecologically sound methods.

 What we are doing so far:

 - Everdale grows fresh food and The SEED distributes it via social enterprises and programs.
 In the first year of the Good Food Project we grew and distributed 8,000 lbs. of fresh food!

 - Volunteer community members help to grow the food under the guidance of trained farmers.
 Transportation and other benefits are provided.